Sam-Coder128/Programming_Practice/C++/README.md

 UpCastingDynamic.cpp - This upcasting is different becoz it is dynamically done.
 StaticData.cpp - How memory of static variable works which is in the class.
 StaticData.cpp - Accessing static variable in main().
+StaticMethod.cpp - Demonstrates the working of static method.